sureshgvl/janmat-privacy/index.md

 - Restriction or objection to processing.
 - Data portability.

-To exercise these rights, contact us at [your contact email].
+To exercise these rights, contact us at suresh.gl2009@gmail.com.

 ### Account Deletion
 To request deletion of your account and associated data:
-1. Contact us at [your contact email] with "Account Deletion Request" in the subject.
+1. Contact us at suresh.gl2009@gmail.com with "Account Deletion Request" in the subject.
 2. Include your registered phone number or email.
 3. We will process your request within 30 days.
 4. Upon deletion, all personal data, chat history, and user-generated content will be permanently removed, except for data required for legal compliance which may be retained for up to 7 years.